lavoneharris/Key-Logger-Lab/README.md

 <h2>Keyloggers Are Considered Dangerous For Several Reasons:</h2>
 - Allows the attacker to see patterns, for instance say you use a the same Username/Email and Password for both for Facebook and Amazon Account.
 Once they recognize this pattern they may have access to both these accounts and could maybe do a Social Engineer Attack posing as you on Facebook or Purchase items on your Amazon Account.<br>
-- Say you are a politican searching up personal information on google such as (How to Get Away With Murder or How to cheat on your Spouse) if an attacker gets ahold of these keystrokes they could try and blackmail for this information to remain private.
+- Say you are a politican searching up personal information on google such as (How to Get Away With Murder or How to cheat on your Spouse) if an attacker gets ahold of these keystrokes they could try and blackmail for this information to remain private.<br>
-- Identity Theft.
+- Identity Theft.<br>
-- Physical/Virtual Stalking.
+- Physical/Virtual Stalking.<br>

 <h2>How Keyloggers Can Be Distrubuted:<h2>